eirikeg1/dribbling-detection-algorithm/README.md

 # Dribbling Detection Algorithm

 A Rust-based implementation for detecting dribbling events on the [SoccerNet Game State Reconstruction 2024](https://www.soccer-net.org/) dataset.
+The goal behind this tool is not to get the most accurate predictions,but to get a set of good candidates which can be manually approved to not approved later.
+Therefore this is not indended to be used for classification, but to build a dataset quickly.

 ## Dataset